How to Become a Notary in Wyoming

 - Submitting a $60 filing fee.

-- Obtaining a new official notary stamp once upon receipt of the renewed commission certificate.
+- Obtaining a new official notary stamp upon receipt of the renewed commission certificate.

 - Maintaining a tangible or electronic journal for all notarial acts.

-The Secretary of State does not send out renewal reminders/applications notices.
-To start the Wyoming notary renewal process, download the Notary Application/Renewal Form or visit the Secretary of State’s website at https://sos.wyo.gov/Services/Notaries.aspx.
+The Wyoming Secretary of State does not send out renewal reminders/applications notices.
+To start the Wyoming notary renewal process, download the Notary Application/Renewal Form from the secretary of state’s website.

 Who appoints notaries in Wyoming?